-This module develops a critical understanding of advanced techniques used by Ethical Hackers to examine the security of web applications and mobile devices.
+This module develops a critical understanding of advanced techniques used by Ethical Hackers to examine the security of web applications.

 The aim of this module is to provide the student with an understanding of advanced computer hacking and the countermeasures that a company can take to minimise their effect.

 By the end of this module the student should be able to:

 1. Analyse and critically evaluate techniques used to test web application security.

 2. Critically evaluate specific countermeasures to advanced hacking techniques